Global Ambassador Trip with Maitreyi Ramakrishnan

 Kristi:

-“When we toured the school where 500 girls received bicycles so they could ride to school safely, I came away with a new appreciation for how dedicated Plan International is to this school and these girls.
+“When we toured the school where girls had received some of the 500 bicycles Plan had distributed, I came away with a new appreciation for how dedicated Plan International is to this school and the safety of these girls.
 There was the work we’re doing with the KAGIS project, and the teacher showed us the dormitory that Plan Germany built.
-It was moving to feel part of a global organization that’s dedicated to truly helping change girls’ lives.
 When we were driving to the school, I could see plenty of students walking in their school uniforms, but there were also plenty of kids who didn’t appear to have that opportunity or who you could see working in the fields.
-It was a poignant reminder that there’s still work to be done to ensure all children get that chance.
-Later when we left on the bus, the girls rode beside us waving.
-It was such a beautiful moment.”
+It was a poignant reminder that there’s work to be done to ensure all children get that chance.”

 Two polaroid-style photos.
 The first one on the left shows a group of children gathered to watch a soccer match in an open field.
 The second photo on the right shows two donkeys that also showed up to watch the game.